acpo/mettler_toledo_balance_to_libreoffice/README.md

-# Read a mettler Toledo balance mass into Libreoffice
+# Read a Mettler Toledo balance mass into Libreoffice
 Python and LibreOffice scripts to read a Mettler Toledo balance into a spreadsheet.

 ## Overview